2141-Spartonics/Spartonics-Code/README.md

 ####Active Code

 Currently we are using the 2017 Code files as the primary projects.
 Anything labeled with prototype is for prototyping.
+Feel free to use any of them.

+####Installation

+1. To install verify that the Egit plugin is up to date by going to the eclipse help tab and navigating to the Eclipse Marketplace.
+In the installed tab Egit should show that it is up to date, or requries an update. asd